zeroibc/my-mac-os/km/readme.md

 I also really love using [Alfred Maestro](https://github.com/iansinnott/alfred-maestro) workflow that lets me search through my entire KM library of actions to activate.

 ## KM Plugins
-I really like using these KM plugins and additions.
-It is advised you install them as they really make using KM editor more pleasant.
+It is advised you install these KM plugins as they really make using KM editor more pleasant.
-- [KMFAM - Favourite actions and macros](https://forum.keyboardmaestro.com/t/macro-kmfam-favorite-actions-and-macros/4854) - This plugin lets you save complex and non complex actions and allow you to search over these actions you add quickly.
+- [KMFAM - Favourite actions and macros](https://forum.keyboardmaestro.com/t/macro-kmfam-favorite-actions-and-macros/4854) - This plugin lets you save complex and non complex actions and macros.
+You can then search over these actions and macros to quickly add them.

 ## Macros
 Macros are little `KM scripts` that contain a series of actions.
 The macros can then be executed from a trigger, usually a hotkey.